Skip navigation

 Almost all long-term commercial tobacco use starts in the teen and young adult years, which is why preventing initiation is so critical.
 The following are a few key ways to prevent youth from picking up e-cigarettes and other tobacco products:

-Supporting Youth Education: More support for youth prevention programs that give teens the facts on why commercial tobacco products are harmful and promote healthy behaviors.
-The Vape Talk from the American Lung Association is a great resource for parents to learn how to start the conversation and to get all the facts on the dangers, signs, and symptoms of vaping.
+• Supporting Youth Education: The American Lung Association's 'The Vape Talk' is a valuable resource for parents to discuss vaping dangers with their children and to learn how to recognize the signs.
 There are also many dedicated and innovative community coalitions, local health departments, and organizations that provide teen risk reduction education in middle school and high school classrooms throughout the state.
+More support is needed for youth programming, like these.

-Fostering Environmental/Community Support: Setting a good role-model by not using commercial tobacco products is a critical piece to preventing initiation – particularly if you are a parent, educator, or healthcare professional.
+• Fostering Environmental/Community Support: Setting a good role-model by not using commercial tobacco products is a critical piece to preventing initiation – particularly if you are a parent, educator, or healthcare professional.
 Strong family support and open communication between parents and adolescents/teens is also associated with reduced smoking risk.8

 Targeted Marketing to Youth